David-Hickey/windows-quick-list-2/README.md

 ### Installation

 I might at some point look into adding this to Cinnamon spices.
+For now though:
-For now though, just download the latest release from the releases tab.
-You want the first `.zip` archives, NOT one of the source code archives.
-Then, extract the `.zip` into `~/.local/share/cinnamon/applets/`; you should end up with a path like `~/.local/share/cinnamon/applets/windows-quick-list-2@davidhickey/`.
-If `~/.local/share/cinnamon/applets` doesn't exist on your computer, and you're sure you're using the Cinnamon desktop environment, just create it yourself.
-Then go to the Applets program in your Cinnamon settings and add Windows Quick List 2 to your panel, wherever you like.
+1. Download the latest release from the releases tab.
+You want the first `.zip` archive, NOT one of the source code archives.
+2. Then, extract the `.zip` into `~/.local/share/cinnamon/applets/`; you should end up with being able to find `manifest.json` at `~/.local/share/cinnamon/applets/windows-quick-list-2@davidhickey/manifest.json`.
+3. Then go to the Applets program in your Cinnamon settings and add Windows Quick List 2 to your panel, wherever you like.
 That's it!
 You're done.